bsibausteinvergleich/BSIBausteinVergleich/2021/Änderungen2021.md

 #### OPS.1.1.6.A15

-Die Anforderung wurde komplett neu hinzugefügt.
+Die Anforderung wurde neu hinzugefügt.

 #### OPS.1.1.6.A14